About St. Thomas Aquinas

 His best known work is Summa Theologica (Summary of Theology), which ironically, he was never able to finish.
 His “Five Ways” which are included in the book are his logical proofs for the existence of God.

-St. Thomas Aquinas is the patron saint of academics, book sellers, pencil makers, and philosophers.
-His feast day is January 28.
+He is the patron saint of academics, book sellers, pencil makers, and philosophers.

 Mass Readings for the Memorial of Saint Thomas Aquinas

 - First Reading – Wisdom 7:7-10, 15-16: “I prayed, and prudence was given me; I pleaded, and the spirit of Wisdom came to me.
 I preferred her to scepter and throne, And deemed riches nothing in comparison with her, nor did I liken any priceless gem to her.”